Palmer College of Chiropractic welcomes transfer students from academic institutions around the world!

 For the period 2009 - 2012, 2.7% of the incoming students transferred from another first-professional degree program.

 Advanced standing may be granted if you completed a course that’s required by Palmer College of Chiropractic while attending another institution within the last five years.

 Graduate professional credits earned through an accredited graduate, medical or osteopathic college or CCE-member college may be used for advanced standing.

 Each course is individually evaluated and credit will be granted only when approved by the College.
 For specific procedures and restrictions, please contact the Registrar’s Office.

 Once the applicant has acquired Advanced Standing Evaluation information from the Student Administrative Services Department, the following applies:

-- There is no charge for the evaluation prior to admission.
-There is a $10 fee for each evaluation after enrollment.
+- There’s no charge for the evaluation prior to admission.
+There’s a $10 fee for each evaluation after enrollment.
 This fee must be paid in the Business Office before submitting forms for evaluation.

 - Complete the evaluation form and attach course descriptions and any other documentation describing the course content.
 This information must be received by the Admissions Department no later than one month prior to the beginning of course instruction.